thephoeron/LLTHW/book/1-05-0-lookups-trees.md

 71
 ```

-but the order of new keys may surprise you, depending on your implementation, and what you expected.
+but the order of new keys may surprise you.

 ```lisp
 * *plist*